Integrable dynamics in projective geometry via dimers and triple crossing diagram maps on the cylinder: TCD maps on cylinders

-Given a generic weight $\wt$ on $\Gamma$, we obtain a TCD map as follows: consider the exact sequence
+Recall that for a linear map $f$ between two vector spaces $E$ and $F$, the \emph{cokernel} of $f$ is defined as $F/\im f$.
+Given a generic weight $\wt$ on $\Gamma_\A$, we obtain a TCD map as follows: consider the exact sequence

-where $\text{coker }K$ is ${(|W|-|B|)}$-dimensional.
-Let $v_{\rm w} \in \text{coker }K$ be the image of $e_{\rm w}$.
+where $\coker K_\A$ is ${(|W|-|B|)}$-dimensional.
+Let $e_\w$ be the unit basis vector corresponding to~$\w$ in $\C^{W(\Gamma_{\A})}$ and let $v_{\rm w} \in \coker K_\A$ be the image of $e_{\rm w}$.
 Then the projectivizations $P_{\rm w}$ of the vectors $v_{\rm w}$ define a TCD map.
 Clearly the definition is invariant under gauge equivalence.
-On the other hand, given a TCD map, we recover the edge-weights modulo gauge transformations from the equations of the lines associated to the black vertices.
+On~the~other hand, given a TCD map, we recover the edge weights modulo gauge transformations from the equations of the lines associated to the black vertices (see Lemma \ref{lem:mrcyl} below).

-\begin{remark} Note that the cokernel is only defined up to isomorphism.
-Different choices for a representative of the isomorphism class of the cokernel give different TCD maps related by projective transformations. \end{remark}
+\begin{Remark} Note that the cokernel is only defined up to isomorphism.
+Different choices for a representative of the isomorphism class of the cokernel give different TCD maps related by projective transformations. \end{Remark}

-The advantage of working with $\Gamma$ with trivalent black vertices is that we can keep track of both the geometric dynamics and the invariants while performing local moves.
-For TCD maps there are only two allowed elementary transformations, the spider move and the resplit, see Figure \ref{fig:localmoves}.
+The advantage of working with a graph $\Gamma_\A$ having trivalent black vertices is that we can keep track of both the geometric dynamics and the invariants while performing local moves.
+For TCD maps, there are two allowed elementary transformations, the spider move and the resplit, see Figure~\ref{fig:localmoves}.
 In a generic situation, the points associated to white vertices after one of these two moves are determined by the combinatorics.
-Indeed, no points change when performing the spider move and the new point appearing in the resplit is determined as the intersection of the two lines represented by the two black vertices.
-It is a straight-forward calculation to verify that the edge-weights of $\Gamma$ are compatible with the geometric constraints.
-In $\CP^1$ however, there is no incidence geometry.
-In this case, we \emph{define} the new white vertex in the resplit such that the edge-weights correspond to a local move as dictated by the dimer model.
-Another useful property of TCD maps is that the face-variables can be recovered as multi-ratios as stated in the following Lemma.
+Indeed, points do not change when performing the spider move.
+Furthermore, if the ambient projective space is of dimension at least~$2$, the new point appearing in the resplit is determined as the intersection of the two lines represented by the two black vertices.
+One can give a~formula for it using multi-ratios.